-If you’re disappointed that Citroen’s designers have toned down the exterior of the Cactus as part of the latest update, you’ll be delighted that pretty much nothing has changed inside.
+If you’re disappointed that the designers have toned down the exterior of the Citroen C4 Cactus as part of the latest update, you’ll be delighted that pretty much nothing has changed inside.
 Look around, and you’ll see all manner of neat and cool features, like the straps that you use to pull the doors shut instead of regular door handles.

 Then there are more luggage-style straps on top of the glovebox, but these retro features are complemented by some properly 21st-century gadgets, like the digital speedo and free-standing infotainment screen in the centre of the dashboard.
 The whole thing may sound like an awful clash of styles, but somehow it works.
 The abiding impression is that the designers have been given freedom to indulge themselves – and it’s all the better for it.

 To cap it all, just as you can personalise the exterior, you can do something similar in the cabin by picking from various ‘ambiance’ packs.
 These affect things like the colour of the dash, the materials used and the upholstery on the seats.
 And, if you want to see the cabin in all its glory, bathed in light, consider a model with the panoramic sunroof.

 Citroen has used some nice soft-touch plastics, too – particularly on the top of the dashboard – but you don’t have to look too far to see evidence of cost-cutting.
 The scratchy plastics on top of doors and on the bottom of centre console are particularly nasty, while the Start button is also in a rather awkward position and there’s only one air vent for the front-seat passenger.

 The infotainment screen looks great, but it’s too much of a faff to use.
 And, why on earth do you have to use it to adjust the temperature?